ksakmann/CarND-Vehicle-Detection/README.md

 Using just the L channel reduced the feature vector to about a third, while  test and validation accuracy dropped to about 94.5% each.
 Unfortunately, the average time for a prediction remained about the same as before.
 The classifier used was `LinearSVC` taken from the `scikit-learn` package.
 Despite the high accuracy there is a systematic error as can be seen from investigating the false positive detections.
-The false positives include  frequently occuring features, such as side rails, line line markers etc. Shown below are some examples of false positives.
+The false positives include  frequently occuring features, such as side rails, line line markers etc. Shown below are some examples that illustrate this problem.

 ![FalsePositives][image3]

 ### Sliding Window Search
 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+In the file `search_classify.ibynb` I  segmented the image into 4 partially overlapping zones with different sliding window sizes to account for different distances.
+The window sizes are  240,180,120 and 70 pixels for each zone and within each zone adjacent windows have an ovelap of 75%.
+See below for an example.

+![SlidingWindows][image4]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?